Many people wish to know the answer to this question: how much should I weigh? However, there is no single ideal weight for all individuals.

-None of these can give a 100-percent accurate reading, but the estimates are close enough to give a reasonable assessment.
+While none of these can give an accurate reading, the estimates are close enough to offer a reasonable assessment.

-Body mass index (BMI), waist-to-hip ratio (WHR), waist-to-height ratio (WtHR), and body-fat percentage are four ways of assessing a healthy weight.
+BMI, WHR, WtHR, and body-fat percentage are four ways of assessing weight.

-Combining them may be the best way to get an accurate idea of whether you should consider taking action or not.
+Combining them may be the best way to get an accurate idea of whether a person should consider managing their weight.

-Anyone who is concerned about their weight, waist size, or body composition should speak to a doctor or nutritionist.
-They will be able to advise about suitable options.
+Anyone with concerns about their weight, waist size, or body composition should speak with a doctor or nutritionist who can advise about suitable options.